transdigiware/blockchain/howto/ibp-v2-apis.md

   ```
   {:codeblock}

-**Tip:** If the value of the enrollment url, which is the `-u` parameter value, contains a special character, you need to either encode the special character or surround the url with the single quotation marks.
+**Tip:** If the value of the enrollment URL, which is the `-u` parameter value, contains a special character, you need to either encode the special character or surround the URL with the single quotation marks.
 For example, `!` becomes `%21`, or the command looks like:

   ```
   ./fabric-ca-client enroll -u 'https://admin:C25A06287!0@ash-zbc07c.4.secure.blockchain.ibm.com:21241' --tls.certfiles $HOME/fabric-ca-remote/cert.pem --caname ca